xwp/stream/readme.md

  * Limit who can view user activity records by user, not just by role
  * Language support for Arabic (RTL), Czech and Slovak

-**See room for improvement?**
+**Contributing**

-Great!
+See room for improvement?
 There are several ways you can get involved to help make Stream better:

 1. **Report Bugs:** If you find a bug, error or other problem, please report it!
 You can do this by [creating a new topic](http://wordpress.org/support/plugin/stream) in the plugin forum.
 Once a developer can verify the bug by reproducing it, they will create an official bug report in GitHub where the bug will be worked on.
 2. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](http://wordpress.org/support/plugin/stream) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.